epsilonrt/gxPL/doc/doc01-install.md

 ./gxpl-clock -xlpdebug
 </pre>

+**Be sure to open the UDP Port 3865 on your firewall, or your xPL network may not work !**

 The shared and static libraries are installed into /usr/local/lib and header files is installed in /usr/local/include.
 You can changed the destinations in the Makefile if you'd like.